This post may contain affiliate links. Please see my disclosure policy for details.

 10. Be wowed by Bath Abbey

-Located next to the Roman Baths, the Bath Abbey has been in the city over over thousand years since Anglo-Saxon times.
+Located next to the Roman Baths, the Bath Abbey has been in the city over a thousand years since Anglo-Saxon times.

 The first king of England, King Edgar, was crowned here and his coronation started the ceremony of all future coronations including the current Queen Elizabeth II.

 in 1539 after King Henry VIII started the dissolution of the monasteries, Bath Abbey was left in ruins for more than 70 years.
 In the 17th century, it was repaired and used as a parish church.

 Although Jane Austen doesn’t mention the abbey in her novels or letters, this is certainly somewhere she would known well and may have attended services here with her family.

 In 1830, after Jane Austen’s passing, George Manners restored the church even further so it doesn’t look quite the same as Jane would have known it inside.
 But, the courtyard remains very much the same.